Killer activation receptor: Killer Inhibitory Receptor vs. Killer-cell Immunglobulin-like Receptors

+Killer Activation Receptors vs. Killer Inhibitory Receptors

+KARs and KIRs have some morphological features in common, such as being transmembrane proteins.
+The similarities are specially found in the extracellular domains.

+The differences between KARs and KIRs tend to be in the intracellular domains.
+They can have a tyrosine containing activation or inhibitory motifs in the intracellular part of the receptor molecule (they are called ITAMs and ITIMs).

-As KARs and KIRs are receptors with antagonic effects on NK cells, they have some structural characteristics in common.
-Firstly, both of them are usually transmembrane proteins.
-Apart from that, the extracellular domains of these proteins tend to have similar molecular features and are responsible for ligand recognition.
+At first, it was thought that there was only one KAR and one KIR receptor present on the NK cell, known as the two-receptor model.
+In the last decade, many different KARs and KIRs, such as NKp46 or NKG2D, have been discovered creating the opposing-signals model.
+NKG2D is activated by the cell-surface ligands MICA and ULBP2.Even though KARs and KIRs are receptors with antagonistic effects on NK cells, they have some structural characteristics in common.
+Both receptors are usually transmembrane proteins.
+Additionally, the extracellular domains of these proteins tend to have similar molecular features and are responsible for ligand recognition.

-Therefore, the opposing functions these receptors have must be attributed to differences in their intracellular domains.
+The opposing functions of these receptors are due to differences in their intracellular domains.
 KARs proteins possess positively charged transmembrane residues and short cytoplasmic tails that contain few intracellular signaling domains.
 In contrast, KIRs proteins usually have long cytoplasmic tails.

-As the chains which form KARs are not able to mediate any signal transduction in isolation, a common feature of such receptors is the presence of noncovalently linked subunits that contain immunoreceptor tyrosine-based activation motifs (ITAMs) in their cytoplasmic tails.
+As the chains from KARs are not able to mediate any signal transduction in isolation, a common feature of such receptors is the presence of noncovalently linked subunits that contain immunoreceptor tyrosine-based activation motifs (ITAMs) in their cytoplasmic tails.
 ITAMs are composed of a conserved sequence of amino acids, including two Tyr-x-x-Leu/Ile elements (where x is any amino acid) separated by six to eight amino acid residues.
 When the binding of an activation ligand to an activation receptor complex occurs, the tyrosine residues in the ITAMs in the associated chain are phosphorylated by kinases, and a signal that promotes natural cytotoxicity is conveyed to the interior of the NK cell.
 Therefore, ITAMs are involved in the facilitation of signal transduction.
 These subunits are moreover composed of an accessory signaling molecule such as CD3ζ, the γc chain, or one of two adaptor proteins called DAP10 and DAP12.
 All of these molecules possess negatively charged transmembrane domains.

 A common feature of members of all KIR is the presence of immunoreceptor tyrosine-based inhibition motifs (ITIMs) in their cytoplasmic tails.
 ITIMs are composed of the sequence Ile/Val/Leu/Ser-x-Tyr-x-x-Leu/Val, where x denotes any amino acid.
 The latter are essential to the signaling functions of these molecules.
 When an inhibitory receptor is stimulated by the binding of MHC class I, kinases and phosphatases are recruited to the receptor complex.
 This is how ITIMs counteract the effect of kinases initiated by activating receptors and manage to inhibit the signal transduction within the NK cell.